abdulraheem-tech/VSD-MJCET-Week10/README.md

 This string is fixed at the Verilog source level—it doesn't check whether you compiled with `-DGL` or used gate-level netlists.

-## How to confirm you're actually running GLS
+## II How to confirm you're actually running GLS

 Even though the message says "(RTL)", you **are** running a mixed RTL+GL simulation if: